-Our current student body is comprised from a variety of communities both within and outside of Marin County including San Rafael, Novato, Belvedere, Corte Madera, Greenbrae, Mill Valley, Petaluma and Fairfield.
+Our current student body is comprised of a variety of communities throughout Marin County including San Rafael, Novato, Belvedere, Corte Madera, Greenbrae, Mill Valley, Petaluma and Fairfield.

-In the last three years, our students have been accepted at Marin Catholic (Kentfield), St. Ignatius (San Francisco), San Domenico (San Anselmo), Justin Sienna (Napa), and St. Vincent (Petaluma).
-Some students chose to go to the following public high schools: Terra Linda, Novato, San Marin, San Rafael, Redwood and Drake.
+In the last three years, our students have been accepted to the following private high schools: Marin Catholic (Kentfield), St. Ignatius (San Francisco), San Domenico (San Anselmo), The Drew School (San Francisco), Monte Vista School (Danville), Marin School of the Arts (at Novato High School), Justin Sienna (Napa), and St. Vincent (Petaluma).
+Our students who chose to attend public high schools selected the following: Redwood, Drake, Terra Linda, San Rafael, Novato, and San Marin.